Rules to Protect Florida Deer from CWD

 - Skulls, skull caps and teeth if all soft tissue has been removed

 The only exception to this rule is deer harvested from a property in Georgia or Alabama that is bisected by the Florida state line and under the same ownership can be imported into Florida.
 See this infographic about the new rules.

 These rules went into effect July 2021, and replaced FWC Executive Order 19-41.
 They do NOT include the permit option allowed under FWC Executive Order 19-41 to import whole deer or high-risk parts from properties in Georgia or Alabama provided certain requirements are met.

 Frequently Asked Questions

 Moving infected carcasses is one of the known risks for introducing CWD prions to new areas.
 The abnormal proteins or prions that cause CWD can be transmitted through direct animal-to-animal contact.
 CWD prions also can be transmitted through the saliva, urine, feces, blood and carcass parts of an infected animal.
 It can even spread through soil that has been contaminated with CWD prions from decomposing carcasses or any of the above fluids.
 These CWD prions can persist in the soil for many years, even when exposed to harsh conditions such as prescribed fire, and are capable of infecting healthy deer for years.
 Higher concentrations of deer increase the likelihood of disease transmission.
 See this graphic about how CWD is transmitted.

-The FWC has been testing deer for CWD since 2002, and the disease has not been detected in Florida.
+The FWC has been testing deer for CWD since 2002, and the disease has been detected in Florida.

 Clean hides or capes of deer, elk, moose, caribou and other members of the deer family harvested outside of Florida may be imported into Florida if the skull has been removed.
 Hides do not need to be scraped prior to being imported into the state.

 A cape is the length of hide from the nose of the animal to just behind the front shoulders.

-CWD is one of the most serious wildlife diseases facing state wildlife agencies such as the FWC.
+CWD is one of the most serious wildlife diseases facing state wildlife agencies.
 Research suggests CWD could substantially reduce infected deer populations.